For the purposes of this section, the following terms have the meanings given them in this subdivision.

 (2) marching, standing, or patrolling by one or more persons which prevents an occupant of a residential building from gaining access to or exiting from the property on which the residential building is located.

-A person who is a victim of harassment may seek a restraining order from the district court in the manner provided in this section.
-The parent, guardian, or stepparent of a minor who is a victim of harassment may seek a restraining order from the district court on behalf of the minor.
+A person who is a victim of harassment or the victim's guardian or conservator may seek a restraining order from the district court in the manner provided in this section.
+The parent, guardian or conservator, or stepparent of a minor who is a victim of harassment may seek a restraining order from the district court on behalf of the minor.
 An application for relief under this section may be filed in the county of residence of either party or in the county in which the alleged harassment occurred.
 There are no residency requirements that apply to a petition for a harassment restraining order.

 (a) A petition for relief must allege facts sufficient to show the following: